vivekr25/light-nz-alan-health/README.md

 - These patterns highlight **structural and environmental context** rather than individual level causation.

+  ## Limitations & interpretation notes

+- **Observational analysis only**
+  This project explores associations and patterns in aggregated data.
+  It does **not** establish causal relationships between environment and health.

+- **Aggregated geography**
+  Most analyses are performed at Territorial Authority or health-region level.
+  Local variation within regions may be masked.

+- **Proxy measures**
+  Night-time light intensity is used as a proxy for built-environment activity and urbanisation, not individual behaviour or exposure.

+- **Temporal alignment**
+  Data sources span different years (e.g. VIIRS 2021, obesity 2020/21, air quality 2023).
+Results should be interpreted as broad structural patterns rather than point-in-time comparisons.

+- **Environmental exposure ≠ personal exposure**
+  Regional air-quality averages do not capture individual-level exposure, mobility, indoor environments, or duration of exposure.

   ## Data sources

 - **NASA VIIRS Night Lights** (2021)